Chaste/project_PlosOne_mRNA/README.txt

 The Chaste bolt-on project you have downloaded should either be copied into the 'projects' folder of your Chaste folder or ideally given a symbolic link to the Chaste projects folder.
 Thus the directory structure should read
 Chaste/projects/PlosOne_mRNA/test (etc).

-The Chaste project contains five folders:
+The Chaste project contains six folders:

 test: Contains the C++ file TestSensitivityAnalysisOHaraEndo.hpp and the folder data, containing the experimental designs run in the paper.